 The study’s sampling quality assurance project plan provides information on the sites and study design.

 - How effective are watershed-scale rehabilitation efforts at improving conditions for receiving waters?

 This effectiveness study will span 10 years, currently the first three years of monitoring are funded through Stormwater Action Monitoring (SAM).

 Project tasks and deliverables

 Due to the extended timeline on this project, only the most important tasks and deliverables are summarized.

 Planning and preparation deliverables:

-The appendices contain multiple incremental deliverables such as the hydrologic summary as Appendix A, King County’s data quality assurance review as Appendix B, WQ summary as Appendix E&F, Sediment Quality summary as appendix M&N.
+The appendices contain multiple incremental deliverables such as the hydrologic summary, King County’s data quality assurance review, water quality summary, and sediment quality summary.